Large Language Models

 Secure Fine-Tuning Techniques

-Once the data is sanitized, firms employ multiple layers of model-level security:
+Once the data is sanitized, firms employ multiple layers of model-level security to keep confidential legal AI training reproducible and auditable:

 • On-premise GPU clusters or private virtual clouds, isolated from public endpoints.